galfas/shopping-list/README.md

     	}
     ```

-  It will return an ID, this I id should be use to retrieve the list
+  It will return an ID, this id should be use to retrieve the list

   ```
   localhost:8080/shopping/list/{listId}